Kyubyong/lm_finetuning/README.md

 Language modeling is on the center of this dream.
 Luckily and thankfully we don't have to train a language model from scratch.
 Many great pretrained models are available.
-What we need to do is fine-tune it for our tasks.
+What we need to do is fine-tune them for our tasks.

-I want to see what will happen if we fine-tune a pretrained language model to a novel and generate text based on the last part of the novel.
-The glory goes to Moby Dick, one of the greatest novels of all time.
-Its text is in the public domain.
+I want to see what will happen if we fine-tune a pretrained language model to a novel and subsequently generate text based on the last part of the novel.
+The glory (?!) goes to Moby Dick, one of the greatest novels of all time.
+Why the long and difficult whale story?
+Well, at least its text is in the public domain:)

-The output may not look so wonderful, but I enjoyed a lot.
+Don't be too serious.
+This is easy to do.
+And enjoy the outputs.

 ## Requirements
 * python 3.6+